-So you’ve decided that for the upcoming trade show, you really want your kiosk to standout so to not get lost in a sea of mediocre stalls and setups throughout the convention.
+So you’ve decided that for the upcoming trade show, you really want your kiosk to stand out, so as to not get lost in a sea of mediocre stalls and setups throughout the convention.
 An advergame could be the very thing you need to set your booth apart from those around you.

 When representing your company, you want to be remembered by attendees for having an engaging, social, entertaining, competitive and conversation-starting component to your little piece of convention real estate.
 Having an advergame definitely ticks all of these boxes but we would never present it as a “sure thing”.
 There are multiple steps and prompts that need to be considered before the game is launched in order to set it up for the best ROI possible.